Reddsoul/Galf-Webapp/Readme.md

 # Galf

 A personal golf companion web app designed to run on a Mac and be accessed from an iPhone over the local network.
-Built with Flask and a vanilla JS single-page frontend following Apple Human Interface Guidelines.
+Built with Flask and an html,css,js single-page frontend.

 ---